Table of Contents:

 Newor click the New Icon.
 This launches the Create New Virtual Machine screen.

-Enter a name and select the following from the menus:
+Enter a name and select type and version from the menus:

 Debian (64 bit)